 If you still have symptoms after 2 weeks, you may be experiencing allergies or even signs of another problem.
 Allergy treatments may include over-the-counter or prescription antihistamines, nasal steroid sprays and decongestants, and avoiding exposure to the allergens whenever possible.

 If you still have symptoms after 2 weeks, visit Righttime Medical Care.
 Our healthcare providers accept walk-in patients or you can make a convenient online appointment.
-We're open 7am to 10pm, every day of the year.
+We're open 365 days a year.